 Over-the-counter, or OTC, medications are those that can be purchased at places like supermarkets and pharmacies without needing any kind of prescription or doctor approval.
-OTC drugs are generally affordable and able to be accessed 24 hours a day depending on the store these medications available in.
+OTC drugs are generally affordable and able to be accessed 24 hours a day depending on the store these medications are available in.

 How Are OTC Drugs Defined?